British Renaissance Artists And Art

 The illuminated manuscript was a formally prepared document where the text was often supplemented with flourishes of art and borders and miniature illustrations.
 The Roman Catholic Church often used these prayers, services, and psalms.

-Because of the shift in the religion of England and the destruction of all medieval religious art and idols, English art then became dominated by portrait painting and landscape painting.
+Because of the shift in the religion of England and the destruction of all medieval religious art and idols, English art became dominated by portrait painting and landscape painting.
 These two subject matters would dominate English art for centuries to come.

 Lucas Horenbout was Flemish and first invented the technique of portrait miniatures, but the British Artist refined it.